SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Classification of the terrain.

 **name**
-The name of the terrain as a translatable string.
+Name of the terrain.

 **terrain_graphic**
-Texture of the terrain (see `Terrain`). openage uses 3D terrain on which the texture is painted on.
+Texture of the terrain (see `aux.graphics.Terrain`).

 **sound**
 Ambient sound played when the camera of the player is looking onto the terrain.

 **ambience**
-Defines ambient objects placed on the terrain through a set of `TerrainAmbient` objects.
+Ambient objects placed on the terrain.

 ## aux.terrain.TerrainAmbient